 So back into Settings if you left, and on the vCenter Connection screen you can see an Edit button.
 Select it.

 Once you select the Install Plugin button you see a different and bigger screen.

 We will be using the big orange button.
 But I do like how they have a PowerCLI script too.
 A few moments after we hit the Install button we should see success.

 We have some extra steps to do now to make it work.
+Note that we have to do this twice!
+Once in FLEX and once in HTML5 – if you are working with vSphere 7 like I am you only need do it once (HTML5).
 Now select API Access tokens in the orange bar.

 Now use the orange Generate button.
 Provide a description.

 Once you hit the Generate button you will see a new access token in a green bar, make sure to copy it to Notepad or somewhere safe.
 We will need to use it.
 Once you have done that select I understand.
 After you select it you will see something like below.